Signed in as:

 I can’t believe he is gone on what has become an awful season on Manaslu.
 I leave in 10 days to head back to Nepal to guide a trek with Mike and DC was supposed to assist us.
 Instead, we will be visiting his family and offering our condolences.

 Mike and I are dedicating our trek to Everest Base Camp this month to him.
-We are raising money for DC's wife and kids through my non-profit, the NOD Everest Foundation (more information below on the Foundation).
+We are raising money for DC's wife Pema and son Karma through my non-profit, the NOD Everest Foundation (more information below on the Foundation).

 If you would like to support DC and his family or any of our other Nepal Initiatives through a tax deductible donation to our foundation, please scroll down and click the link below.

-DC leaves behind a son Karma and his wife.
-Mike and I will be visiting them later this month and providing them some funds to help them out in this uncertain, sad time for them.
+DC leaves behind his wife Pema and a son Karma.
+Mike and I visited them in October 2022 and provided them $5000 to help them out in this uncertain, sad time for them.

-All funds will raised in October 2022 will go directly to DC's family.
+All funds will raised will go directly to DC's family.
 We are a 501(c)3 so all donations are tax deductible.

 The N.O.D.
 Everest Foundation, a 501(c)3 entity, was founded in 2016 to benefit a handful of philanthropic and educational pursuits.
 We host fundraising campaigns for Nepal through education and service projects, including a new partnership for a study abroad program with Colorado Mountain College.
 The Everest Scholarship is awarded annually to a graduating high school senior student athlete from Eagle Valley High School in the amount of up to $2000 based on need.
 We also host and direct summer basketball camps in the Vail Valley as fundraisers for our initiatives.